gradescope/Sidekiq-Logging-JSON/README.md

 If you're interested in taking it over, we'd love to hear from you.
 Email [developers@springest.com](mailto:developers@springest.com), or check out one of its maintained forks.

+*This fork is maintained by Gradescope for our own purposes, you may find our additions and changes useful but no guarantee of maintenance is made at this time.*

 *****

 # Sidekiq::Logging::Json